Nearly million people displaced by CAR conflict - UN

 The African Union has sent nearly 4,000 troops while France, the former colonial power, has also deployed 1,600 soldiers there.

-Many foreign governments have begun to evacuate their citizens.'Hiding in the bush'
+Many foreign governments have begun to evacuate their citizens.

 The UN's refugee agency warned the delivery of aid relief was being "severely limited" by attacks on civilians, looting and the presence of armed militia at refugee camps.